History of Ear Candling

 Hopi Ear Candles

-The history of ear candling is surrounded by colorful and mythical tales that have subsisted through oral tradition; however, these are undocumented and unsubstantiated.
-These fables are written down by the ear candling manufacturers and self-appointed ear candling experts who sell or disperse this misinformation to the general public.
+The history of ear candling is filled with colorful and mythical tales passed down through oral tradition, but these stories are often undocumented and unsubstantiated.
+These fables are frequently promoted by ear candling manufacturers and self-appointed experts who sell or spread misinformation to the public.

 The owner of Biosun, Udo Leshik, claims to have learned about ear candling from the Native American Hopi Tribe.
 Udo Leshik met with Martin Gashweseoma in 1992.
 However, at that time Martin Gashweseoma was no longer a member of the Hopi Tribe.
 Regrettably, Udo had met Martin during a time of strife and survival for him and this contributed to the violation of the Hopi tribes Rights.
-However, this did not stop Udo from using the Hopi name, in violation of Treaty and Hopi Law, for his brand of ear candles and for marketing purposes.
+Despite this, Udo continued to use the Hopi name for his brand of ear candles and for marketing purposes, in violation of both Treaty and Hopi Law.

 There has never been any authorization or permission within the recognized and official Hopi Tribe elders, members and organization to use the Hopi name or supposed Hopi techniques given to Udo or anyone in association with ear candles.